Acute Assessment Unit

 Self-consent

 Our ultimate aim is to prevent young people getting vaccine-preventable diseases.
-Therefore, in secondary schools we will invite children to the vaccination room if they have not returned a consent form.
+Therefore, in secondary schools we will invite children to the vaccination room, even if they have not returned a consent form.
 This is so we can try to contact the parent or guardian to discuss the vaccine with the young person present.

 In the absence of a signed consent form, and if unable to contact the parent or guardian, we will assess the young person for self-consent.
 Not all young people will be competent enough to self-consent – it is assessed on an individual basis by an immunisation nurse.
 The final decision to consent or refuse vaccination is the young person’s choice – we will not give a vaccination where it is not wanted by the young person.